tanner-johnson2718/ESP32_Deluminator/README.md

 ## TODO
 * TCP server new proto
-* Mac Logger DOC
-    * More on pkt structure
-    * More on Assoc and Auth and Deauth pkts
 * look into exactly what is happining when we crack
     * maybe make a python script for that
     * Only store pertinent eapol info
 * Turn wsl by passer into deauth agent
 * IP Logger
-* Check if a network has PMF
-    * RSN capabilitiesS
 * Memory and Perfomance Analysis
-* Finish readme
-    * show typical attack flow
-    * Full system map?
-* implement help_net
-* implement delayed launch
-* pkt sniffer always looks for MGMT and data